rcolomina/optimizing-py-pandas/README.md

-# optimizing-py-pandas
+# Optimizing Pandas on Python 3

-Optimizing Pandas on Python 3
+This is an example on pandas optimization.